We know how it feels to receive this diagnosis and we are here to help.

-The CDKL5 gene provides instructions for making a protein that is essential for normal brain and neuron development.
-Although relatively little is known about the protein’s function, it may play a role in regulating the activity of other genes, including the MECP2 gene of Rett Syndrome.
+The CDKL5 gene provides instructions for making proteins that are essential for normal brain and neuron development.
 The CDKL5 protein acts as a kinase, which is an enzyme that changes the activity of other proteins by adding oxygen and phosphate atoms (a phosphate group) at specific positions.
 Researchers have not yet determined which proteins are targeted by the CDKL5 protein.

 Q: What causes CDKL5?

 Through scientific research and collecting information through the CDKL5 International Database and at our Centers of Excellence, we are working hard to put all of the pieces of the puzzle together.
-Once we know the cause of CDKL5, we can effectively move toward treatments and a cure.
+It is important to note that scientists and doctors do not know the full spectrum of CDKL5 disorders at this time.
+It is likely that there are many people affected by CDKL5 who have mild symptoms and no seizures.
+With continued research and awareness of CDKL5, we hope to build a more comprehensive understanding of the spectrum of this disorder, and continue the search for a desperately needed cure.

 Q: Is this genetic mutation hereditary?